Murder of Kerrick Majors: Second trial of Donald Middlebrooks

 In 1992, Middlebrooks' death sentence was overturned due to a ruling by the Tennessee Supreme Court.
 The ruling tightened the rules for imposing a death sentence when someone was killed during the commission of another crime, with the Majors' case being kidnapping and murder.
 The Supreme Court affirmed Middlebrooks' kidnapping and felony murder convictions but entitled him to a new sentencing hearing on the murder charge.
 Davidson County prosecutors decided to seek the death penalty against him again.
 In September 1995, a new hearing was scheduled for October.

 On October 2, 1995, the second trial for Middlebrooks began.
-During this trial, the prosecution portrayed Middlebrooks as a racist, arguing the crime had been a racially motivated hate crime, citing the racial slurs that been made toward Majors during the attack.
+During this trial, the prosecution portrayed Middlebrooks as a racist, arguing the murder was a racially motivated hate crime, citing the racial slurs made toward Majors during the attack.
 One of Majors' friends who had witnessed Majors being grabbed had heard Middlebrooks say to him, "shut up nigger."
 He also testified that he had spoken with Middlebrooks on the morning of the murder.
 Middlebrooks had supposedly told him that he was a member of the Ku Klux Klan, hated black people, and had once punched a black man just for saying hello to him.
 Middlebrooks' younger half-sister testified that he was not a racist, had black friends, and had been cared for by a black woman, whom he had loved.

 On October 11, Deborah Majors, for the third time, told a jury about her son's murder, having done so at Brewington's trial and at Middlebrooks' first trial.
-On October 13, 1995, Donald Middlebrooks was sentenced to death again.
+On October 13, 1995, Donald Middlebrooks was resentenced to death.
 This time he showed no emotion after the announcement.
 In January 1998, the court upheld his death sentence.
 The appeals court noted that race "was an integral dynamic of the circumstances surrounding this murder."

 In September 1998, a lawyer told the Tennessee Supreme Court that prosecutors had "played the race card" to convince a Davidson County jury to sentence Middlebrooks to death.
 In July 1999, the Tennessee Supreme Court affirmed Middlebrooks' death sentence and said the prosecution was justified in presenting evidence that race was a factor in the murder of Majors.
 They ruled racial prejudice was relevant to show premeditation and a motive for the killing.